Origins of Change Management

 Has Change Management changed much?

 What is today’s definition of change management?
 The University of Virginia (UVA) defines change management as “the structured approach to proactively manage the impacts of change both at an individual and institutional level.
 It incorporates strategies that help individuals and the organization make successful transitions and result in the adoption of change for desired outcomes.
 It is most effective when all objectives – institutional, technical, and human – are fully implemented and embedded in the institution.”

 Is UVA’s definition much different than the one from 50 years ago?
 “Structured approach” and “proactively managing” sound similar to Beckhard’s “planned interventions” and “managed from the top”.
-Regarding “desired outcome”, who is desiring the change?
+Regarding the “desired outcome”, who is desiring the change?
 What outcome is desired?
 Solely relying on top management to guide and lead change processes in an information age is the equivalent of expecting only environmental experts to resolve climate change.
 Effectuating meaningful and sustainable change is not a one-time project with a fixed deadline and budget.
 It is a never-ending process and investment.

 Nomen ist omen

 What does change mean?
 What words are associated with it?
 Is management one of them?
 What does management imply?
 What words are associated with it?
 Is change one of them?
 Either word (change or management) used alone triggers a healthy dose of skepticism.
 Change usually disrupts and threatens management structures and corporate policies.
 Management practices usually prevent change by ensuring constant, predictable, and controllable conditions.
 Is that reflective of the current global and digital reality?
-Does the term “change management” seem like it really wants to effectuate change?
+Does the term “change management” seem like it wants to effectuate change?

 Wisdom from the past